 Crown Center Shops houses several unique finds—everything from kitchen gadgets and handmade chocolates to tween accessories and Crayola products.
 Best of Kansas City is a one-stop source for Kansas City souvenirs, be they barbecue sauce, cookbooks or Wizard of Oz paraphernalia.
-Halls on Grand features stylish home furnishings, designer labels in men’s and women’s fashions and the most sought-after contemporary looks in a thoughtful range of price points.
+Halls Kansas City features stylish home furnishings, designer labels in men’s and women’s fashions and the most sought-after contemporary looks in a thoughtful range of price points.
 People travel from all over to sample and buy from Shang Tea, a purveyor of award-winning teas spanning more than a dozen flavorful options.

 What to eat

 Enjoy the “catch of the day” before you catch the train at Pierpont’s, a surf-and-turf institution nestled inside historic Union Station.
 (The all-day lounge menu represents one of the best deals in town, 5-ounce Filet Mignon for $15.)
 Kids love playing with their food at Fritz’s Railroad Restaurant, where your burger arrives to your table on a model train.
 New to the area is SPIN!
 Neapolitan Pizza, packed with fresh ingredients and a contemporary vibe.

 Self-billed as “honest, clean food,” Sheridan's Unforked in Crown Center takes advantage of local ingredients to create a colorful, diverse menu with plenty of options for everyone, including tacos, quesadillas, creative burgers and seasonal items that throw twists on traditional fare.
 Also check in with what fruits are in season, because they often find their way into the dessert offerings.